Employment Requirements & Disqualifiers

 Minimum requirements include:

 - Citizenship: Must be a United States citizen at the time of application.

-- Minimum Age: Must be 21 years of age by academy start date.
+- Minimum Age: Must be 21 years of age by the applicable academy state exam date (TCOLE).

 - Maximum Age: Must not have reached your 45th birthday by entrance exam date.